rlee36/csif_globus/README.md

                      a.
 Log into app.globus.org using the admin identity.
                      b.
 Select Collections from the left nav bar and filter by Administered by you.
                      c.
 Select the GCP and then select Edit Attributes and change the visibility from Private to Public.

-3. The researcher creates a folder and collects data from the shared instrument.
+Second, the researcher creates a folder and collects data from the shared instrument.

+        Step 1: Create a folder to store the research data
+                1. Log into CardinalKey-FullTraffic with Stanford Credentials and Cisco AnyConnect Secure Mobility Client.
+                2. Log into 171.64.80.32 (IP address for the shared instrument storage) with Remote Desktop Connection.
+                3. Open the windows file explorer and go to the drive Y:
+                4. Create the folder under your Stanford SUNetID (for example, rlee36)

+        Step 2: Initiate the data collection process

-4. The system admin configures the access to the folder, where data has been collected.
+Third, the system admin configures the access to the folder, where data has been collected.
 5. The researcher moves data from the shared instrument storage to the researcher's endpoint (for example, Oak).
 6. The system admin maintains the data by automation et al